Alain Despert: Personal life

 Despert met Karen Brown, a former NY Advertising Executive, in Miami in 1994.
 The couple immediately fell in love and became inseparable for 30 years until his death.
 Karen took over the management of Despert's art career in 1996.
 They were married in the United States in 2001.

 Late in 2023, Despert was diagnosed with a small melanoma under his foot, which was removed.
 He was advised to undergo a series of immunotherapy treatments as a result.
 Shortly after his first treatment, he experienced a rare toxic reaction to the medication and was air med evacuated to the hospital in Tahiti.
-He was admitted immediately into the intensive care unit where suffered many complications for 6 weeks until his death.
+He was admitted immediately into the intensive care unit where he suffered many complications for 6 weeks until his death.
 Karen, his wife, announced Despert's death on Valentine's Day 2024.
 He is laid to rest in a private hilltop mausoleum in Bora Bora with an eternal view of the blue lagoon.

 Despert had 2 children from his earlier years, Virginie Paulette Elisabeth, born 1966 in Lorient, France and Jerome Alain Michel Despert, born 1969 in Cannes, France.